AnanyaPratapSingh7/Flicker/docs/PRD.md

 - **Module Overview:** Summarize activity from all modules (e.g., active agents, ongoing presales).

 #### Agent Launchpad
-- **Agent Creation:** Allow users to create an agent using the Eliza Framework with an Injective Plugin.
+- **Agent Creation:** Allow users to create an agent using the Eliza Framework with an OKX Plugin.
 - **Customization:** Enable users to describe the bot's characteristics.
 - **Social Integration:** Option to connect a Twitter account for automated posting.
 - **Tokenization & Presale:** Option to tokenize the agent and initiate a presale.